asbl/miniworldmaker/source/docs/source/objectsfirst_english/10_animations.rst

 Basic animations
 =========================

-If you add multiple images to a costume, you can animate them with
+If you add several images to a costume, you can animate them with

 .. code block :: python